 In conducting more than a dozen interviews on the University of Arizona campus in Tucson, most of the students who were not planning to vote in the upcoming midterms didn’t have a ready explanation as to why.

-Isaiah Black, a freshman from Colorado, said, “I don’t really think about it.”
-Another freshman, from New Jersey, said, “I’m only 18.”
+Isaiah Black, a freshman from Colorado, says, “I don’t really think about it.”
+Another freshman, from New Jersey, says, “I’m only 18.”
 When reminded that 18 is the voting age, he shrugged, “I don’t really know.
 I just don’t…”

-Daiana Morales, an 18-year-old freshman from Bisbee, said that someone on campus recently handed her a voter registration form, which is currently sitting on her dorm room desk.
-She said she wasn’t sure if she was going to vote.
-“Plus, people say that neither choice for president was really that good,” she said, referring to the 2020 election.
+Daiana Morales, an 18-year-old freshman from Bisbee, says that someone on campus recently handed her a voter registration form, which is currently sitting on her dorm room desk.
+She wasn’t sure if she was going to vote.
+“Plus, people say that neither choice for president was really that good,” she says, referring to the 2020 election.

 Daiana’s friend Valeria Candelas, who will be turning 18 in a month, plans to register right away.

 “The whole Roe v.
-Wade thing could really affect me, so I want to vote as soon as I can,” Valeria said.
+Wade thing could really affect me, so I want to vote as soon as I can,” Valeria says.

 That comment prompted Daiana: “Yeah, that would be a reason to register.”